puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The values of the record.
 Accepts an array.

 #####`name`
 *Required* The name of DNS zone group.
+This is the value of the AWS Name tag.

 #### Type: route53_zone
-Sets up a Route53 DNS zone.

 #####`name`
 *Required* The name of DNS zone group.
+This is the value of the AWS Name tag.

 ##Limitations